 Pests like Root Aphids and Fungus Gnats can chew away at the fine root fibers causing openings for infections to take hold and cause root rot.

 Infected root systems begin to turn from a healthy white to a dark brown color rendering them unable to absorb nutrients.
 In the most extreme cases the rot will extend up the stem and cause foliage to dry up or wilt and fall.
-Hydroponic systems are the best growing option for monitoring roots making it easy to identify root rot since there is no soil to obstruct the growers view of the root system.
+Hydroponic systems are the best growing option for monitoring roots making it easy to identify and cure root rot since there is no soil to obstruct the growers view of the root system.
 In the early stages, root tips will appear dead and brown while later roots may appear slimy.